25 Travel Trailer Must-Haves to Get on the Road Now

 Insect screen on RV hot water heater exhaust.

-These are an affordable way to keep the bugs out and are easy to install.
+These are an affordable way to keep the bugs out, preventing any issues with your RV systems.
+They are also easy to install.

 Most RVs have a screen door that locks into the main camper door.
 However, when the screen door is used separately, there’s no way to control the door from the inside.